2 weeks: 2 weeks terrestrial only – 18 June – 1 July 2023

 This course is aimed at those participating positioning themselves to be able to benefit from the anticipated explosive growth in career opportunities in wildlife management and climate change careers in the UK (see Opportunities in the UK jobs market for ecology and climate change careers)

 Practicals in the first week are aimed at introducing methods used to quantify a range of different taxa.
 These include practicals on UK Hab mapping, terrestrial invertebrate surveys including Malaise trapping, water pans, pitfall traps, light traps, Pollard counts for butterflies and sweep netting, bird point count and mist net surveys, reptile search transects and cover boards, amphibian spotlight and tadpole surveys, DISTANCE sampling and camera trapping for large mammals and sound surveys for bats.
 For part of each day the participants will be learning how to analyse large data sets using R (open source software used in most universities) so that skills are acquired to write up science reports based on data collected from field surveys.
 This is an important skill to acquire alongside the field survey skills if wanting to work in field ecology.
-The courses starting on 12 and 26 June are designed for those with some level of knowledge about R (even if only basic) and the course starting on 10 July for those with no experience at all of R.

 In the second week , the practicals are aimed at developing applied skills for wildlife careers.
 These include pollination surveys and how to quantify bird and mammal population that can be used in land management careers.
 Others such as UK Hab mapping and calculation of the biodiversity value of a site using the DEFRA biodiversity metric will open up opportunities for planning authorities and developers.
 The carbon practicals will look at how to quantify carbon in fields, hedgerows and trees and how the voluntary carbon market works.